Documentation Index

 Unassigning Servers

-To remove a tool from a workspace:
+To remove a tool from a workspace:- Go to Tools tab

 - Find the server to remove